 When playing fetch with your pup in the water, make sure to keep an eye on their energy level and take a break if they're tiring out.
 Fetch while swimming takes more energy than a regular game of fetch on dry land, and when they're on solid ground they can simply lay down to rest.
 They don't have that option out in the water.
 Give them frequent breaks with fresh water to drink and a shaded area to recharge.

 Boating with your dog can be a fun and rewarding experience, allowing them to spend more time with you and enjoy the outdoors.
-Some avid sailors even live with their dogs on their boat while sailing around the world, as you can see in this great video about Penny and Mondo, whose parents explain how they do it and the pros and cons of living on a sailboat with dogs:
+Some avid sailors even live with their dogs on their boats while sailing around the world!
+So stay safe and set sail with confidence with your canine buddy aboard.

 What's your experience been with boating with your dog?
-Share your canine boating tips with us in the comments below or send us pics of your pups enjoying their boat time to connect@PreventiveVet(dot)com.
+Share your canine boating tips with us in the comments below or send us pics of your pups enjoying their boat time.